Darionas/faq-accordion-card/README.md

 ## Acknowledgments

 Thank you Frontend Mentor team for opportunity to try, practice, train yourself in different level challenges and gain invaluable experience.
+Thank you @Vikram from Frontend Mentor for guidance.